Whistleblowing Process Safe Places UK

 the deliberate covering up of wrongdoing in the above categories.

-For a qualifying disclosure to be protected, it must be made by one of the following permitted methods of disclosure:
+For a qualifying disclosure to be protected under whistleblowing legislation, it must be made through one of the following permitted channels:

 Raising Concerns Internally